brummer-simon/text_to_morse/README.md

 Optional:
 - shellcheck.
 Uses to sanity check all contained shell scripts
 - xdg-utils.
 Used to find the default web browser to open rustdoc
+- typst.
+Used to generate slides for the Rust Fest Talk.
+- pdfpc.
+Application used to display slideshow from PDFs.
+- polylux2pdfpc.
+Extracts notes for pdfpc from typst polylux slides.

 ### Buildroot configuration adjustments